He had a run-in with the police and ended up in the hospital. His parents want to know why

 The information provided by police is "vastly different" from what Ulysses' parents are alleging, the prosecutor said.
 For instance, the parents allege police used force while Ulysses was handcuffed, but Anderson said police claim they used force only after Ulysses reached into his waistband for what officers feared could be a weapon.

-Some of the officers involved in Ulysses' arrest were not wearing body cameras, and one officer was wearing one but did not turn on the device, Anderson said.
+Anderson said there is police body camera video from the incident, although one officer did not have a body camera turned on.
 It is not clear how many officers were involved.

-Still, there is video and audio of the interaction, none of which Anderson has had a chance to review, he said.
-Anderson hasn't spoken with police or the mayor about releasing the video, and Ulysses' parents have not requested to meet with him, he said.
+Anderson said he has not had a chance to review video and audio from the interaction.
+He said he hasn't spoken with police or the mayor about releasing the video, and Ulysses' parents have not requested to meet with him.

 Anderson's last conversation with police came on Christmas Day, he said.
 At least one of the officers has received threats on Facebook, the prosecutor said.

-Note: Clarification: This story has been updated to clarify a statement from Pike County District Attorney Tom Anderson about the existence of body camera video from police officers' encounter with Ulysses Wilkerson.